aaronpowell/aaronpowell.github.io/src/documents/posts/2011-01-19-find-name-from-field.md

---- cson
+---
   title: "How to get the field name for a model property"
   metaTitle: "How to get the field name for a model property"
   description: "Ever needed to find the name that'll be generated for a property in MVC?
 Here's how"
   revised: "2011-01-20"
   date: "2011-01-19"
-tags: ["asp.net","mvc","web"]
+  tags:
+    - "asp.net"
+    - "mvc"
+    - "web"
   migrated: "true"
-urls: ["/mvc/find-name-from-field"]
+  urls:
+    - "/mvc/find-name-from-field"
-summary: """
+  summary: ""

-"""
 ---
 I'm working on a custom EditorTemplate for a [FunnelWeb][1] around the new tagging system that I'm working on.